nhannht/obsidian-pty/README.md

-# Using linux command via PTy in Obsidian, very cool and pro, just like Nhannht
+> Using linux command via PTy in Obsidian, very cool and pro, just like Nhannht

 >[!note]
 > Very experiment, not tested in Windows and Mac system, and it will not work on mobile

 ## Example of terminal emulator
+#### Install from source
+- Clone the repo into ${vault_path}/.obsidian/plugins/
+- Compile the main.go using go build, and compile the main.ts by yarn -> yarn run build
+- Create the server_config.json file with the syntax like the example below, it must be put the ${vault_path}/.obsidian/plugins/

-- Compile the main.go, run the binary, it will read config from "server_config.json" (put both back-end executable and the config file in your ${vault_dir}/.obsidian/plugins/obsidian-pty/) and will run multi servers in parallel for each profile in the setup ports.
-Example of server config
+- Run the binary, it will read config from "server_config.json" (put both back-end executable and the config file in your ${vault_dir}/.obsidian/plugins/obsidian-pty/) and will run multi servers in parallel for each profile in the setup ports.
+- Example of server config
 ```json
 [
 	{